University Policies

 3.0 Policy Statement

 Certain essential services and/or non-deferrable services are required to be maintained in any Emergency and/or Administrative Closure.
-Department heads should designate positions as essential based on the operational needs and the specific situation surrounding the Emergency and/or Administrative Closure or suspension of normal operations.
+Department heads should designate positions as Essential based on operational needs and the specific situation surrounding the Emergency and/or Administrative Closure or suspension of normal operations.
 Brown University will make every effort to communicate widely and regularly throughout any emergency consistent with the Emergency and/or Administrative Closures and Delays Standard Operating Procedures (SOP).

 4.0 Definitions